Can chickens fly?

 Lulu's story.

 I had a problem.
-My Red Star chickens love to free range – we have a lot of land – but our neighbour's dogs were constantly roaming onto our property and our flock was not safe.
+My Red Star chickens love to free range – we have a lot of land – but our neighbour's dogs were constantly roaming onto our property and my flock was not safe.

 I thought I could manage it by supervising them.
 And then, one day, the dogs got little Lulu.